Christian Educational Ministries

 - Mission trips: Taylor provides the opportunity for you to go on mission trips during January term with our Lighthouse program, on Spring Break, or in the summer.
 These trips take place all over the world.

-The CEM program highly encourages students to be involved in off-campus programs.
-Faculty advisors help students work with their academic schedules to provide time to study/serve off-campus.
+The CEM program highly encourages students to be involved in study abroad experiences.
+Faculty advisors help students work with their academic schedules to provide time to study and serve in off-campus programs.
 Some of the most popular off-campus programs include:

 Semester Long Study Opportunities